darkronin/scriptKGS/README.md

   [noundo-strict](https://github.com/darkronin/scriptKGS/blob/master/noundo-strict.js)    | like noundo, but removes your own undo button as well             | B🕑
   [expand images](https://github.com/darkronin/scriptKGS/blob/master/expandimg.js)    | automatically show inline images when URLs are entered into the chat | C🕑
   [unquote](https://github.com/darkronin/scriptKGS/blob/master/unquote.js)    | fixes shinKGS bug that renders single quote ' as double quotes " (by rendering everything as single quote) | C🕑
+  [十/crosshair](https://github.com/darkronin/scriptKGS/blob/master/crosshair.js) | hovering over a chat message will display a crosshair on the board, a visual guide to find the first coordinate listed |  B🕑

 All scripts are local and affect one's instance/machine only.